narcisobenigno/narcisobenigno.github.io/_posts/2019-04-25-building-evolutionary-architectures.markdown

 It is the first edition released 2017-09-15

-## Annoying things through the book
+## Annoying things through out the book

 The authors keeps saying "the architect can evaluate...", "the architect defines"...
 Why not just say "the product team..."?